Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: results

 The WSO polar fields show that such a weak $B_{t=6y}$ as in cycle 25 is uncommon among cycles 21--25.
 In the north, the cycle-25 value of $-0.72 \pm 0.21$ G is far smaller than those of cycles 21--23, all of which exceed 3 G. Although it is comparable to the northern $B_{t=6y}$ of cycle 24, the southern value in cycle 25 is much weaker than that of cycle 24.
 The weak polar fields six years into cycle 25, especially in the north, raise concerns about the polar field strength at the upcoming solar minimum and therefore the amplitude of cycle 26.

-However, a weak $B_{t=6y}$ does not necessarily imply a weak polar field at solar minimum ($B_{t=min}$).
-Table \ref{tab:polar_field} shows that the ratio $B_{t=6y}/B_{t=min}$ varies widely, from 13.9\% to 151.6\%.
-For the northern polar field of cycle 24, $B_{t=6y}$ is only 13.9\% of $B_{t=min}$, meaning that most of the polar field was built during the declining phase-a behavior also visible in Figure \ref{fig:wso-1y}.
-Therefore, the polar fields at the cycle-25/26 minimum may undergo rapid strengthening during the declining phase, as occurred for the northern polar field in cycle 24.
+However, the polar field strength at the solar minimum ($B_{t=\min}$) between cycles 25 and 26 remains highly uncertain.
+As shown in Table \ref{tab:polar_field}, the ratio $B_{t=6y}/B_{t=\min}$ varies widely from cycle to cycle, ranging from 13.9\% to 151.6\%.
+This large spread indicates that the polar field six years into a cycle does not uniquely determine the polar field strength at the subsequent minimum.
+In particular, for the northern hemisphere of cycle 24, $B_{t=6y}$ accounts for only 13.9\% of $B_{t=\min}$, implying that the majority of the polar field was built up during the declining phase of that cycle, as also illustrated in Figure \ref{fig:wso-1y}.
+Consequently, if a similar buildup during the declining phase of cycle 25 takes place, the polar fields at the cycle-25/26 minimum could be comparable to, or even stronger than, those at the cycle-24/25 minimum.